 In the Platforms section, click Edit again to enter the Android Platform settings.

-In the window displayed, add the Server key to the Google Cloud Messaging API key field and the Sender ID to the Google Cloud Messaging Sender ID field and click Confirm.
+In the window displayed, add the Server key to the Google Cloud Messaging API key field and click Confirm.